 Germany also has a wide use of so-called mini and midi jobs, jobs which pay less than 450 euros/month and 850 euros/month respectively. midi jobs are also known as jobs in the "sliding zone" or transition area, where employers and employees pay a reduced contribution to pension and health insurance.
-The sliding zone was introduced to avoid high tax burdens when workers switched from mini jobs to better-paid work.9 In 2019, the transition area increased to 1,300 euros.
+The sliding zone was introduced to avoid high tax burdens when workers switched from mini jobs to better-paid work.
+In 2019, the transition area increased to 1,300 euros.
 These part-time and more informal jobs were legalized in 2003 as part of the Hartz labor market reforms.
 Workers in these jobs pay preferential income tax rates, and employers have fewer requirements for these jobs.
-Because of the widespread use of these jobs, workers who are in mini jobs at the time of the outsourcing event are removed from the analysis.10
+Because of the widespread use of these jobs, in my main specification I also restrict to workers who are in regular employment (i.e. not mini jobs) at the time of the OL outsourcing event.